jmankoff/interaction/assignments/colorpicker.md

 In the screenshots there is a visible handle that marks the selected color on the dial.
 The thumb should move around as a user interacts with the color picker, not just jumping to its final location when they release the finger/mouse.

 Visually, the thumb is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
 This value is provided to you as a constant.
-There is an intuitive way to position it within the track of the color without any other arbitrary values.
+Intuitively, positioning the thumb is similar to `ColorPicker#getTouchAngle(..)` but in reverse, constraining the thumb to stay within the color band.

 ## Center Circle

 Inside the multi-color dial should be a circle that's color is the same as the live selected color.
-The color of the circle should update while you drag the thumb, different from the colored box and text which update only when the mouse is released.
-The radius of this circle should be computed using the the radius of the thumb.
+The color of the inner circle, which represents the color picker’s model, should update while you drag the thumb.
+In contrast, the colored box and text, which represent the application’s model, should update only when the mouse is released.

 # ColorPickerActivity.java